ferrous-systems/rust-three-days-course/assignments/redisish.md

+#redisish Parser

-1. create a library project called `redisish`
+1. Create a library project called `redisish`.
-2. Implement the following function
+2. Read the docs for `str` (primitive), especially `splitn` and `trim`.
+Pay attention to their return type.

+3. Implement the following function, so it parses the input according to the rules of the protocol, described below:

 ```rust
 // appropriate data structures